flaxmans/CompBio_on_git/Labs/Lab01/Lab01_part2.md

 ```
 will show us the number of lines only.
 Options in UNIX commands are also commonly referred to as *flags* and are given with something that starts with one or two hyphens.
 Hence, we could say that the last example uses the "`-l` flag", which someone would say verbally (if reading it outloud) as the "dash `l` flag" or "dash `l` option".  **Try it yourself!**  Remember: a hyphen (i.e., a dash) immediately following the space after a command name always indicates an option (i.e., a flag).

 But how would you know that `wc` has this option?
 How would you know what options any command might accept (since they are all different)?
-Luckily (but not in Windows git-bash, sorry), there's a *man*ual built in.
+Luckily (but not in Windows git bash, sorry), there's a *man*ual built in.
+(Windows users of git bash: you can get the man pages online at [http://man.he.net/](http://man.he.net/).)
 The manuals for UNIX commands are in a form that people call "man pages", accessible like this:
 ```
 $ man wc
 ```